 Measure 1: Increasing the financial discipline Activity 1: Realistic planning of revenues and expenditures of the municipalities; Activity 2: Rationalization of operations and reduction of unnecessary expenses; Activity 3: Analysis of the liabilities of the municipalities, declaring financial instability and taking measures for financial consolidation.
-Measure 2: Increasing the transparency and accountability throughout the operations of the municipalities Measure 2: Activity 1:
+5 Measure 2: Increasing the transparency and accountability throughout the operations of the municipalities Measure 2: Activity 1: Increasing the transparency and accountability throughout the

-1) Increased financial discipline;

-2) Increased transparency and accountability of municipalities.
+- 1) Increased financial discipline; - 2) Increased transparency and accountability of municipalities.

-1) Percentage of reduction of the amount of due unpaid liabilities in the current year compared to 2020 (the year taken as a baseline);

-2) Reduction of the number of municipalities with blocked account in the current year compared to 2020 (the year taken as a bseline)compared to the base year 2020;

-3) Percentage of municipalities out of the total number of municipalities (81) that have published financial documents (annual, semi-annual and quarterly reports) on their websites.
+- 1) Percentage of reduction of the amount of due unpaid liabilities in the current year compared to 2020 (the year taken as a baseline); - 2) Reduction of the number of municipalities with blocked account in the current year compared to 2020 (the year taken as a bseline)compared to the base year 2020; - 3) Percentage of municipalities out of the total number of municipalities (81) that have published financial documents (annual, semi-annual and quarterly reports) on their websites.